lrug/lrug.org/source/meetings/2016/september/index.html.md

 [Josh Hill](https://twitter.com/jamesjoshuahill) wants to share his experiences with pair-programming:

-> Josh heard about pair programming a few years ago and tried it a few of
+> Josh heard about pair programming a few years ago and tried it a few
 > times.
 Last year, he jumped in and started pairing full-time.
 Working so
 > closely with clients, colleagues, juniors and seniors was challenging.
 Now he
 > enjoys pairing more than flying solo and has seen the benefits for himself